ClementNerma/Rave/docs/hybrid.md

 Because of the self-instanciation, such classes can't have a constructor, or if they have they must have an empty one (which takes no argument).

-#### Read-only classes

-Read-only classes are classes that can't be written from the outside of the class.
-All attributes must be set as read-only or be protected/private.
-Declaring public non-read-only attributes will result in an error.

 #### A little table

 |  Keyword  | Instanciable ? | Inheritable ? |